British butterfly caterpillar photo gallery

 This gallery includes photographs of the most commonly recorded butterfly caterpillars in the British Isles as well as some of those less frequently seen.

-The photos are of fully grown butterfly caterpillars and it is worth bearing in mind that some caterpillars change dramatically in appearance as they grow and some butterfly species have different colour forms of caterpillars within the same batch.
+In this Butterfly Caterpillar Gallery the photos are of fully grown butterfly caterpillars (larvae).
+Many caterpillars dramatically change in appearance and not just size as they grow, with some species having different colour forms within the same batch.
+Many of these feature on the species pages.

 A few species can be difficult to identify from photographs and other information is then often helpful – see help with caterpillar identification.